In the void where stray atoms float and time is relative, all is frozen and silent. Nothing lives in deep space. There are no voices.

 Anyway.
 So isn’t it possible that this child is merely a precocious human?

-Dissenters change the direction of millions of conversations.
+Dissenters changed the direction of millions of conversations.
 BUT HE HEARS THOUGHTS.

-Everyone shifts, like kelp bowing to an oceanic current.
+Everyone shifted, like kelp bowing to an oceanic current.

 Primitives (humans) who regularly interact with this child claim that he is a mind reader.